Main Website

 Updated on

-Proxy in Ubuntu: CLI and Squid Methods Explained
+Proxy in Ubuntu: HTTP and SOCKS5 Methods Explained

 In this article, we’ll walk through configuring proxy settings on Ubuntu, focusing on HTTP and SOCKS5 proxies.
 You’ll learn the key differences between forward and reverse proxies, as well as between HTTP and SOCKS5 proxies, with use cases for each.
 We’ll cover both command-line (CLI) methods and using Squid, a popular proxy server, for setting up proxies.